Sky Bow: Development

 surface-to-air missile systems with 120 degree coverage and a maximum range of 450 km.
 Two versions of the phased array radar exist, a towed trailer radar and fixed "hardened" radar sites.
 The Chang Bai radar system is reported to be based on the Lockheed Martin's ADAR-HP (Air Defense Array Radar-High Power) design and operates in the 2–4 GHz range (S-band).
-At least seven systems are said to be currently in service.
-The system performance specifications remain classified, but its reported effective detection range against 1m2 target to be around 400 km.
+At least seven systems were said to be in service in 2006.
+The system performance specifications remain classified, but its effective detection range against a 1m2 target is reported to be around 400 km.

 There was also a mobile version of the phased array radar developed in the late 1990s which could provide all-round radar cover with four separate faces but with a much decreased detection range.
 This version only appeared in public once but was never put into service.
 The development of Sky Bow 2 started around 1986, this added a tandem boost motor and an active radar homing terminal seeker.
 Proposals were reported to develop Sky Bow 2 into a surface-to-surface missile; unconfirmed reports suggest that this missile is known as Tien Chi.
 Modifications have been developed for Sky Bow 2, changing it into a single-stage rocket and to provide it with a limited capability against shorter-range ballistic missiles; the first test firing against a ballistic missile target was reported in September 2008.
-Seven batteries of TK-1/2 SAMs are in service and deployed throughout Taiwan, on the Pescadores, and Dong Ying island.
+Seven batteries were in service in 2006.
+In 2010 TK-1/2 SAMs were in service and deployed throughout Taiwan, on the Pescadores, and Dong Ying island.

+Chen claims that the Sky Bow I project was completed in less time and using less money than any comparable air defense system.
+The project was NCSIST's first ambitious weapons project and its success would have a large influence on the organization.